Create a teaming interest

 | Hidden | Your teaming interest is paused.
 Other vendors cannot find it and you stop receiving new requests, but your existing matches and conversations are unaffected. |

 | Withdrawn | You have ended the teaming interest.
-It is removed from the opportunity's Teaming tab. |
+It is removed from the record's Teaming tab. |

 You change the status from Manage on the interest's detail page.
 The available actions depend on the current status and your role — see Respond to teaming requests for how matching, locking in a team, and disbanding work in practice.